Martha Mood: Biography

 Mood was born in Oakland, California, to German immigrant parents who owned a bakery.
 She spent her childhood and early adult years in the Bay Area.
-At the age of seven, her family moved to San Rafael, CA, where she attended St. Rafael's Roman Catholic parochial school and Dominican College High School.
-She enrolled at the University of California, Berkeley in 1926, where she studied a broad range of art subjects, as well as architecture, music and languages, graduating in 1931.
-In 1929 Mood took a year off from UC Berkeley to attend the California College of Arts and Crafts in Oakland to study anatomy, pen-and-ink, and outdoor sketching.
+When she was seven years old, her family moved to San Rafael, CA, where she attended St. Rafael's Roman Catholic parochial school and Dominican College High School.
+She enrolled at the University of California, Berkeley, in 1926, where she studied a broad range of art subjects, as well as architecture, music and languages, graduating in 1931.
+In 1929, Mood took a year off from UC Berkeley to attend the California College of Arts and Crafts in Oakland to study anatomy, pen-and-ink, and outdoor sketching.

 After college, Martha Mood engaged in painting, sculpture, toy production, and photography.
-She married John Homsy, her first husband, from 1931-1946.
+She married John Homsy, her first husband, from 1931 to 1946.
 The Homsys had two daughters, Ann Homsy Woodward (teacher and ceramicist) and Susan Homsy Bragstad (architect).
-In 1940 the family moved from California to Hawaii, where Martha worked as a photographer.
+In 1940, the family moved from California to Hawaii, where Martha worked as a photographer.

 Martha was married to Beaumont Mood, her second husband, from 1947 to 1966.
-The Moods lived in Dallas, Texas, for 5 years.
+The Moods lived in Dallas, Texas, for five years.
 While on a photographic tour of Texas, Martha and Beaumont were in a serious car accident.
 Martha almost lost her life and she required numerous surgeries over the next two years to repair extensive facial injury.
 In 1952, the Moods moved to the San Antonio, Texas.
-Martha Mood taught art in San Antonio public schools and at The San Antonio Art Institute.
+Martha Mood taught art in San Antonio public schools and at the San Antonio Art Institute.
 Following a ceramics class, she produced sculptures and architectural fixtures.
 Mood began experimentation with stitchery, also known as appliqué tapestry, in the early 1950s.
 By 1959, at the age of 51, stitchery had developed into Mood's primary artistic medium.
 She was an award-winning artist who was named the Artist of the Year for 1967 by the San Antonio Art League.

 Martha was married to Edgar Lehmann, her third husband, from 1968 until her death.
 She died of cancer at her home in Helotes, Texas in 1972.